 There is an attractive little-known county campground located on the northern end of Lake Arbuckle next to the state forest.
 It has a picnic shelter and tables, restrooms and a boat ramp.
 The camping sites are widely spaced and shaded, some overlooking the lake.
 Rates for RVs are $23 per night for up to four persons with electric and water.
 Tents with up to four persons (without electric and water hookup) are $10.

 (863) 534-6911 (reservations taken by phone)

 Within the state forest, there are several areas designated for primitive camping.
 You need to bring water and register in advance.

 851 County Road 630 East

 Not a camper?
 There’s a nearby vintage hotel that is affordable and full of character: The 1926 Hotel Jacaranda in Avon Park.

-- There is excellent hiking nearby.
+- There is excellent hiking near Arbuckle Creek.
 Here’s a previous Florida Rambler report: hiking in Lake Wales Ridge State Forest.

 - A scenic drive through Florida cattle country along the Cracker Trail

 - Lake Kissimmee State Park: Where Old Florida lives on, a Florida Rambler guide.